|Elliott Sound Products||Small Power Supplies|

 A 7815 (or 7915) has a typical output range of from 14.4V to 15.6V, so expecting the voltage to be exact is unrealistic.
 The load regulation (i.e. the change in output when the load current is changed) is anything from 12mV to 150mV when the load current is changed from 5mA to 1.5A.
 For this test, the input voltage is maintained constant.

 Ripple rejection is quoted as a minimum of 54dB to a typical value of 74dB.
 These figures can be bettered by using the LM317/337 variable regulators.
-These have lower noise and better ripple rejection than the much older fixed regulators, but in most circuits it makes no difference whatsoever.
-Claims that there is some 'quality' of DC that is somehow (magically?) audible are nonsense.
-The use of super regulators (at super prices) is usually unjustified for any opamp circuit, and has marginal justification at best even with very basic discrete designs.
+They have lower noise and better ripple rejection than the much older fixed regulators, but in most circuits it makes no difference whatsoever.
+Claims that there is some 'quality' of DC that is somehow (magically?) audible are usually nonsense.
+The use of super regulators is usually unjustified for any opamp circuit, and has marginal justification at best even with very basic discrete designs.
+For lowest possible noise, a cap is required from the adjustment pin to earth (ground), and this should have a discharge diode fitted between the adjust and output pins (both oriented appropriately for polarity of course).

 There are quite a few other regulator types on the market, but the National Semiconductor types seem to have the lion's share of the market as far as normal retail outlets are concerned.
 Not that there is anything wrong with them - they perform well at a reasonable price, and have a very good track record for reliability.
 While one can obtain more esoteric devices (with some searching), many of the traditional manufacturers are concentrating on switching regulators, and don't seem to be very interested in developing new analogue designs.